oracle-livelabs/apex/approvals-component/2-task-definition.md

 - Completion of workshop through Lab 1

-## Task 1: Create a Task Definition:
+## Task 1: Create a Task Definition

 1. Navigate to **App Builder**.